 Please keep in mind that the above developments on the two-tier profits tax system apply to companies having business in Hong Kong (usually referred to as onshore companies).

-No profit tax applies in Hong Kong for companies which profits are derived from a business outside of Hong Kong (known as offshore companies).
+No profit tax applies in Hong Kong for companies whose profits are derived from a business outside of Hong Kong (known as offshore companies).

-The Hong Kong profit tax system allows to deduct various expenses from your company’s total turnover.
+The Hong Kong profit tax system allows you to deduct various expenses from your company’s total turnover.

 This helps reducing its net assessable profit (meaning the profit that will be subject to tax) and ultimately the tax your company pays.